nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user’s preferences.
 * stores the main catalogue data, which is essentially a list of `Project`s, a list of `Person`s, and a list of their associations `Participation`s.
 * exposes unmodifiable `ObservableList<Project>` and `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* keeps a status about the current status of the application which may affect the execution of commands.
 * does not depend on any of the other three components.